By including MacKillop Family Services in your Will, you leave a gift for tomorrow’s families.

 A Will allows you to protect your family and loved ones and to make a difference to the lives of others, long after you are gone.
 Everyone should have an up-to-date Will.

-If you die without a Will, the government is likely to receive the proceeds of your estate.
+If you die without making a Will, and do not leave any eligible relatives, the government may receive the proceeds of your estate.
 So it’s important that your Will clearly states how you want your estate distributed.

 We recommend that you seek advice from a qualified solicitor or legal practitioner to ensure your wishes are clearly stated, and legally binding.
 We also suggest that you consider your family and loved ones first, and discuss your intentions with them to ensure that your wishes will be honoured.